steevenakintilo/TwitterGiveawayBotV2/README.md

 - Account X search for giveaways/random tweets to retweet
 - Store all the information into .txt files
 - Loop through all account to do giveaway on those acccounts 1 by 1
+- Run the script that checks if one of your accounts has won a giveaway.
 - End

 Since accounts run every 3 days you only need to run the code once a day and it's better to run it in the morning.